Mindflash/mf-api-example/CUSTOMBRANDING.md

  ## To configure Background image:
-  1.put images in the assets folder
+  1. Put images in the assets folder
-  2.open the backgroundImage sheet in the excel and paste image-url in the url column.
+  2. Open the backgroundImage sheet in the excel and paste image-url in the url column.

 ## To configure Favicon: